 Appointed in June 2018, Charles Eagan is the Chief Technology Officer for BlackBerry.
-In this role, Charles oversees the standardization and integration of all company products and is responsible for the advancement of new technologies and partnerships, with an emphasis on defining BlackBerry’s Enterprise of Things platform as well as driving innovation within emerging markets.
+In this role, Charles is responsible for the advancement of new technologies, driving innovation within emerging markets and advancing security capabilities that leverage AI and Machine Learning.
+He is also responsible for technology partnerships and overseeing the standardization and integration of all company products with an emphasis on helping drive BlackBerry’s Internet of Things platform.

 Charles was previously the Global Head of Electronics at Dyson Ltd (U.K.), focused on IoT device deployment.
 Prior to that he served as BlackBerry’s Global Head of Device Software, and spearheaded development of the BlackBerry 10 operating system and the transition to secure Android.

 Charles was formerly Vice President of Engineering for QNX Software, where he concentrated on the automotive and embedded markets.
 He also worked at Cisco and directed development of the seminal CRS-1 carrier routing system.